Differences between Oracle 11g and Oracle 12c

 - The tools and features for schema management help in the easy addition of columns containing default values.
-These new features of g11 version of Oracle aids the exploration of virtual columns, invisible indexes and read-only tables.
+These new features of the 11g version of Oracle aid the exploration of virtual columns, invisible indexes, and read-only tables.

-- Oracle 11g presents new tools for RAC One Node, patching and upgrades, Clusterware, etc. that enables the use of a singular name for clusters, enables HA for single-instance databases, places OCRs/voting disks on the ASM, etc.
+- Oracle 11g presents new tools for RAC One Node, patching, and upgrades, Clusterware, etc. that enables the use of a unique name for clusters, enables HA for single-instance databases, places OCRs/voting disks on the ASM, etc.

-- The features responsible for use of simple integer, "real" native compilation, in-lining of code, PLS timer, etc. are very helpful for the enhancement of PL/SQL Performance
+- The features responsible for the use of simple integer, "real" native compilation, inlining of code, PLS timer, etc. are beneficial for the enhancement of PL/SQL Performance

 - The PL/SQL efficient coding triggers off the firing of different events.
 They fuel the ability of Oracle 11g to force triggers belonging to the same type to create a sequence of events.